Monie Love: US Radio

 From 2004 until the week of 11 December 2006, Love was the morning drive host on Philadelphia's WPHI-FM 100.3.
 The Philadelphia Daily News confirmed on 22 December that Love left WPHI-FM on amicable terms after contract negotiations stalled.
 Love's departure from WPHI followed soon after her December 2006 interview with Young Jeezy, where the two argued over whether hip hop is dead.
 Love is also an official MySpace.com DJ, according to her Myspace page.
 She has a radio show on XM Satellite Radio called Ladies First Radio with Monie Love.
 It airs Thursdays 6 PM ET and Sundays 8 PM ET.
 In 2015, Love became a DJ on Philadelphia's Boom 107.9, hosting a morning show from 6 am to 10 am.
 In 2016, Love co-hosted with Ed Lover on the Ed Lover Morning Show for "Boom 92" KROI in Houston, Texas.
 In 2018, Monie Love did the workday and lunch break from 10am-3pm on 106.7 WTLC in Indianapolis, Indiana.
 In May 2019, she began hosting afternoons at "KISS 104.1" WALR in Atlanta.

 Personal life

-Born in England from a jazz musician father, Love has two brothers, Richard and David Gooden (known as Dave Angel), and a sister named Rosanna Sharian Gooden (who is a singer known as Baz).
+Born in England to a jazz musician father, Love has two brothers, Richard and David Gooden (known as Dave Angel), and a sister named Rosanna Sharian Gooden (who is a singer known as Baz).
 Love moved to America, settling in New York City in March 1988.
 She has four children.
-She has been married twice and is a single parent.
-Her family is African-Jamaican.
+She has been married twice and is a single mother.
+She is of Jamaican descent.